fordjes/sdn-labs/mininet/01_netns.md

 ### TUESDAY - &#x2B50;REQUIRED&#x2B50;

 ### Lab Objective
-The objective of this lab is to explore how mininet's unique application of network namespaces, so that we might futher our understanding of the namespace concept.
+The objective of this lab is to explore how Mininet's unique application of network namespaces, so that we might futher our understanding of the namespace concept.

 ### Procedure